Ericsson says 5G subscriptions are expected to mostly come from advanced markets such as Saudi Arabia and the UAE

 The combination of increasing usage of mobile video applications on higher resolution screens and better network throughputs will lead to a rise in the data traffic per active smartphone from 2.9GB per month in 2018 to 15GB per month in 2024, the report added.

 Rafiah Ibrahim, head of Ericsson Middle East and Africa, said: “As 5G now hits the market, its coverage build-out and uptake in subscriptions is expected to be faster than for previous generations.
 At the same time, cellular IoT continues to grow strongly.
-As networks mature and ecosystems evolve, service providers need to become increasingly agile to achieve the goal of profitable growth.”For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+As networks mature and ecosystems evolve, service providers need to become increasingly agile to achieve the goal of profitable growth.”tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.